Solar vs. Wind Energy in Arizona: A Homeowners Guide for 2025

 According to the American Wind Energy Association:

-- Wind turbines require significant open space
+- Wind turbines require significant open space and must be installed at heights of 80-120 feet to access consistent wind.

 Cost Comparison: Solar vs. Wind for Homes